-- Harm reduction techniques.

 - Implicit bias and antiracism training.

 - Patient-centered care.

 - Gender-neutral/gender-inclusivity.

-- Mental health and substance use disorder among individuals who are pregnant and postpartum, and treatment protocols for individuals identified as experiencing these behavioral health concerns.
+- Mental health and substance use disorders among individuals who are pregnant and postpartum, and treatment protocols for individuals identified as experiencing these behavioral health concerns.

 - Protocols and procedures related to integration of behavioral health into perinatal care at their facility.